cmsodi/satdh/articles/balancing-competition-space-diplomacy/index.md

 - It balances the competing interests of nations and promotes cooperation and stability.
 - International treaties and initiatives, such as the Artemis Accords, provide a legal framework and guidelines for the peaceful and sustainable use of space resources.
 - Space diplomacy must keep pace with rapidly advancing technology and growing commercial interests.
-- Balancing economic, security, and scientific interests is key to successful space diplomacy.
+- Balancing economic, security and scientific interests is key to successful space diplomacy.
 - It requires a deep understanding of unique needs and priorities of different stakeholders in the space sector.
 - Space diplomacy ensures that the exploration and use of outer space benefits all nations and contributes to a peaceful and prosperous future for humanity.